 ‘The Candy Age’ was about putting fun back into computers like the iMac.
 It was a break from Apple’s previous pseudo corporate product design such as the platinum or ‘Snow White’ design language.
 Around this time you had big organic forms that CAD and tough polycarbonate plastics made possible.
 From Silicon Graphics Octane and O2 workstations to retro styled Smeg fridges; fun was in.

-Ive design team took the transparent prototypes that were usually used to see how products go together and look for things like pinched cables into production.
+The Jony Ive led design team took the transparent prototypes that were usually used to see how products go together and look for things like pinched cables into production.
 This made a virtue of the innards.

 This provided clear differentiation between Apple and beige box PCs whilst still providing out of the box functionality of an internet appliance.
 It was this mix of timing and plug-and-play functionality that drove iMac and iBook sales as much as product design.